-Legion is one of the enterprising sf/action films that have been produced by Mahagonny Pictures, the production company of Israeli-born, American-based director Avi Nesher, best known for films such as She (1983), Timebomb (1991), Doppelganger (1993) and Savage (1995).
+Legion is one of the enterprising sf/action films that have been produced by Mahagonny Pictures, the production company of Israeli-born, American-based director Avi Nesher, best known for films such as She (1983), Timebomb (1991), Doppelganger (1993), Savage (1995) and Ritual (2002).
 On board are Mahagonny’s two regular scripters – Patrick Highsmith and Evan Spiliotopolous – and director Jon Hess, who previously made Mahagonny’s mediocre Mars (1996), as well as other B-budget films such as Watchers (1988) and Alligator II: The Mutation (1991).

 Legion is a variant on Aliens (1986).
 Conceptually, the film appears to have been pitched as the potentially intriguing idea of The Dirty Dozen (1967) crosshatched with The Thing (1982).
 It is certainly an ambitiously above-average effort.
 The budget is somewhat cramped in terms of models and action and the film distinctly down around the B level.
 However, the film is filled with a series of fine character tensions – in fact, it is these that tend to drive Legion more so than the action element.
 Intriguingly, the film is crafted as a psychological version Alien (1979) or The Thing of sorts – one where for three-quarters of the running time the agency behind the attacks is kept vague and off-screen.
 Here Jon Hess manages to admirably achieve some of the paranoia about who or what it is that John Carpenter did in The Thing.